Citrix Secure Hub

-Changes to any of the following policies require that a user delete and reinstall the app to apply the updated policy: Security Group, Enable encryption, and Secure Mail Exchange Server.
+Changes to any of these policies require that a user delete and reinstall the app to apply the updated policy: Security Group, Enable encryption, and Secure Mail Exchange Server.

 You can configure Secure Hub to use the Citrix PIN, a security feature enabled in the Endpoint Management console in Settings > Client Properties.
 The setting requires enrolled mobile device users to sign on to Secure Hub and activate any MDX wrapped apps by using a personal identification number (PIN).

 The Citrix PIN feature simplifies the user authentication experience when logging on to the secured wrapped apps.
 Users don’t have to repeatedly enter another credential like their Active Directory user name and password.

 Users who sign on to Secure Hub for the first time must enter their Active Directory user name and password.
 During sign-on, Secure Hub saves the Active Directory credentials or a client certificate on the user device and then prompts the user to enter a PIN.
 When users sign on again, they enter the PIN to access their Citrix apps and the Store securely.
 They don’t use the PIN again until the next idle timeout period ends for the active user session.
 Related client properties enable you to encrypt secrets using the PIN, specify the passcode type for the PIN, and specify PIN strength and length requirements.
 For details, see Client properties.

-When fingerprint authentication is enabled, users can sign on by using a fingerprint when offline authentication is required because of app inactivity.
+When fingerprint (touch ID) authentication is enabled, users can sign on by using a fingerprint when offline authentication is required because of app inactivity.
 Users still have to enter a PIN when signing on to Secure Hub for the first time, restarting the device, and after the inactivity timer expires.
 For information about enabling fingerprint authentication, see Fingerprint or touch ID authentication.